keboola/kbc-ui-templates/resources/kds-team.ex-time-doctor-2/README.md

-# Time Doctor 2 Extractor config
+# Time Doctor 2 Extractor

 There are two json files for this extractor.
 One is for initial load and the second one is for increments.
 These two files differ in only one parameter and that is "from" in endpoints which support date range when called.